DivvyPayHQ/web-homework/elixir/WriteUp.md

 ## Overview:
-For this exercise I worked on the backend objects; creating new schemas, queries and mutations for a company.I then seeded the database with the elixir seeds.ex file, pushing myself to write new tests for resolvers and mutations.
+For this exercise I worked on the backend objects; creating new schemas, queries and mutations for a company.
+I then seeded the database with the elixir seeds.ex file, pushing myself to write new tests for resolvers and mutations.
 Lastly allowing the mutations to handle decimal amounts for transactions.

 * Total time spent: 25 Hours
 * 4 Objectives Complete